VOICE OF CUSTOMER. INDUSTRY TRENDS. NETWORKING ELEVATED.

 BTX Precision is an integrated family of customer-focused, precision manufacturing organizations.
 They deliver an always-expanding value proposition through partnership, discipline, and thoughtful growth, serving as a precision manufacturing extension for partners in virtually all major end markets.

-VP Enterprise Business Development, Vallen; ISA Board Chair
+VP, Enterprise Business Development, Vallen; ISA Board Chair

 Company Profile